fsvreddit/toolboxnotesxfer/README.md

 A Devvit app to transfer and synchronise Toolbox usernotes to native Reddit mod notes

+This app supports bulk transfer of notes from Toolbox to Reddit mod notes, and once that's completed can also do incremental one-off transfers or live synchronisation of newly added notes in either or both direction.

 ## Bulk Transfer

 This app can transfer Toolbox usernotes to Reddit mod notes in bulk.
 To start a transfer, click the subreddit context menu and choose "Start Usernotes Transfer".

 You may be prompted to map your Toolbox usernote categories to native Reddit ones, depending on how your sub has configured Toolbox.
+If you do not choose a mapping for a usernote category, notes with that category will be transferred without a note type set.

 Notes will then transfer in the background.
 Depending on the number of usernotes on your subreddit, it can take a substantial amount of time, ranging from minutes to hours on subreddits that have used notes heavily for years.